-VI.2 The following provisions are not to apply in such situations as referred to in Rule VI.1:
+V.3 The following provisions are not to apply in such situations as referred to in Rule V.1:

-- Rule I.1, first paragraph (Scope of the rules)

-- Rule II.7 (Acceptance period)

-- Rule II.8 (The shareholders' obligation to honour acceptance of the offer)

-- Rule II.16 (Certain provisions regarding partial offers)

-- Rule II.21 (Defensive measures)

-- Rule II.22 (The offeror's obligation to announce the outcome of the offer)
+- Rule I.1, first paragraph (Scope of the rules) - Rule II.7 (Acceptance period) - Rule II.8 (The shareholders' obligation to honour their acceptance of the offer) - Rule II.16 (Certain provisions regarding partial offers) - Rule II.21 (Procedures, wording of conditions etc. in mandatory offers) - Rule II.22 (The offeror's obligation to announce the outcome of the offer) - Rule III.2 (Acceptance period)

-- Section III (Mandatory offers)

-- Rule IV.2 (Acceptance period)

 Certain provisions of the Takeover Code are not at all relevant in the case of a merger process.
-These provisions are listed in Rule VI.2.
+These provisions are listed in Rule V.3.
 This therefore means, conversely, that the following provisions are equivalently applicable in the case of a merger process:

-- Introduction - Rule I.1, second and third paragraphs (Scope of the rules) - Rule I.2 (Authority of the Swedish Securities Council to interpret and grant exemptions from the rules) - Rule I.3 (Measures taken by parties closely related to the offeror) - Rule I.4 (Announcements) - Rule II.1 (Prerequisites for making an offer) - Rule II.2 (The binding force of statements) - Rule II.3 (The offeror's obligation to make an offer public) - Rule II.4 (Scope for the offeror to stipulate conditions for completion of the offer) - Rule II.5 (The offeror's obligation to honour its offer) - Rule II.6 (The offeror's obligation to prepare and publish an offer document) - Rule II.9 (Revision of an offer that has been submitted) - Rule II.10 (The offeror's obligation to treat equally all holders of shares with identical terms and conditions) - Rule II.11 (Treatment of holders of shares with non-identical terms and conditions) - Rule II.12 (Treatment of holders of equity-related transferable securities other than shares) - Rule II.13 (Acquisitions prior to the offer period) - Rule II.14 (Acquisitions during the offer period) - Rule II.15 (Acquisitions after the offer period) - Rule II.17 (Role of the board of the offeree company) - Rule II.17a (Offer-related arrangements) - Rule II.18 (Conflicts of interest) - Rule II.19 (The obligation of the board of the offeree company to make a statement regarding the offer) - Rule II.20 (The participation of the offeree company in a due diligence investigation) - Rule II.23 (The offeror's obligation to pay the consideration) - Rule II.24 (Restrictions on the offeror's right to make a new offer) - Rule IV.1 (Participation in an offer by a director or senior executive) - Rule IV.3 (Valuation opinion) - Rule IV.4 (Offer by a parent company for shares in a subsidiary) - Rule IV.5 (Supplementary information in press releases)
+- Introduction - Rule I.1, second and third paragraphs (Scope of the rules) - Rule I.2 (Authority of the Swedish Securities Council to interpret and grant exemptions from the rules) - Rule I.3 (Measures taken by parties closely related to the offeror) - Rule I.4 (Announcements) - Rule II.1 (Prerequisites for making an offer) - Rule II.2 (The binding force of statements) - Rule II.3 (The offeror's obligation to make an offer public) - Rule II.4 (Scope for the offeror to stipulate conditions for completion of the offer) - Rule II.5 (The offeror's obligation to honour its offer) - Rule II.6 (The offeror's obligation to prepare and publish an offer document) - Rule II.9 (Revision of an offer that has been submitted) - Rule II.10 (The offeror's obligation to treat equally all holders of shares with identical terms and conditions) - Rule II.11 (Treatment of holders of shares with non-identical terms and conditions) - Rule II.12 (Treatment of holders of equity-related transferable securities other than shares)

-- Section V (Rules concerning the structure of an offer document etc.) - The Appendix
+- Rule II.13 (Acquisitions prior to the offer period) - Rule II.14 (Acquisitions during the offer period) - Rule II.15 (Acquisitions after the offer period) - Rule II.17 (Role of the board of the offeree company) - Rule II.17a (Offer-related arrangements) - Rule II.18 (Conflicts of interest) - Rule II.19 (The obligation of the board of the offeree company to make a statement regarding the offer) - Rule II.20 (The participation of the offeree company in a due diligence investigation) - Rule II.23 (The offeror's obligation to pay the consideration) - Rule II.24 (Restrictions on the offeror's right to make a new offer) - Rule III.1 (Participation in an offer by a director or senior executive) - Rule III.3 (Valuation opinion) - Rule III.4 (Offer by a parent company for shares in a subsidiary) - Rule III.5 (Supplementary information in press releases) - Section IV (Rules concerning the structure of an offer document etc.) - Section VI (Sanctions) - The Appendix